 The PhD, the most advanced research degree, leads to a thesis of up to 80,000 words.
 The MLitt involves undertaking research on a chosen topic leading to the preparation of a thesis of 60,000 words.
 While the MA by Research programme requires you to prepare a thesis of up to 40,000 words.

 You can study an MA by Research, MLitt or PhD programme on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Please note that if you are studying with us by distance learning, there is a required visit to campus during your first year of study.

 Research interests of staff include:

-For full research interests of staff, please read our staff profiles or visit the research interest tab on the programme's webpage.
+For full research interests of staff, please read our staff profiles or visit the 'Research' tab on the programme's webpage.

 Please visit the College of Arts and Law funding page for information on possible funding opportunities: View Website.
 You can find out about all the scholarships that are available on our Postgraduate Funding Database.
 If you find a scholarship that you are interested in, we would recommend you check the application guidelines as these can differ between funding schemes.
 For some of them, you can apply for funding as soon as you have submitted an application for the course.
 If you would like to start in 2024, applications for the AHRC Midlands4Cities Scholarship opened on 16 October 2023 and closes on 10 January 2024.